HankChoose/Project5/README.md

 - User registration and login
 - Create and join collaborative whiteboard rooms
-- Multi-user permissions and roles:
+- Multi-user Permissions and Status:
-    - Room owners can grant or revoke access to participants
+    - Room owners can grant or revoke access for participants
     - Participants’ abilities (draw, edit, view, share screen, or share video) are controlled via the toolbar
+    - Join or leave the room in real time
-- Draw, move, and connect nodes on a whiteboard
+- Draw, rectangle, circle, etc., move on a whiteboard
 - Real-time group chat
 - Whiteboard and chat history persistence
 - Screen sharing